-- i.
-Offensive interference is an act by the team at bat which interferes with, obstructs, impedes, hinders, or confuses any fielder attempting to make a play.
+An INTENTIONAL BASE ON BALLS may be given by the defensive team by having its catcher request the umpire to award the batter first base.
+The request may be made before pitching to the batter or on any ball and strike count.
+The ball shall be declared dead before making the award.
+INTERFERENCE Offensive interference is an act by the team at bat which interferes with, obstructs, impedes, hinders, or confuses any fielder attempting to make a play.
 If the umpire declares the batter, batter-runner, or a runner out for interference, all other runners shall return to the last base that was, in the judgment of the umpire, legally touched at the time of the interference, unless otherwise provided by these rules.
 COMMENT: In the event the batter-runner has not reached first base, all runners shall return to the base last occupied at the time of the pitch; provided, however, if during an intervening play at the plate with less than two outs a runner scores, and then the batter-runner is called out for interference outside the three-foot lane, the runner is safe and the run shall count.
-Defensive interference is an act by a fielder which hinders a batter from hitting a pitch. - ii.
-Umpire's interference occurs (1) when an umpire hinders, impedes or prevents a catcher's throw attempting to prevent a stolen base, or (2) when a fair ball touches an umpire on fair territory before passing a fielder. - iii.
-Spectator interference occurs when a spectator reaches out of the stands or goes on the playing field and touches a live ball. - iv.
-On any interference, the ball is dead. - A LEAGUE is a group of teams organized into a minimum of three teams and a maximum of 9 teams in 12U, 10U and 8U, and 11 teams in 6U age divisions, franchised within a common boundary, who play teams within their division in a prearranged schedule under these rules for local league play to determine a league champion in each division.
+Defensive interference is an act by a fielder which hinders a batter from hitting a pitch.

+i.
+Umpire's interference occurs (1) when an umpire hinders, impedes or prevents a catcher's throw attempting to prevent a stolen base, or (2) when a fair ball touches an umpire on fair territory before passing a fielder. ii.
+Spectator interference occurs when a spectator reaches out of the stands or ii.
+Spectator interference occurs when a spectator reaches out of the stands or goes on the playing field and touches a live ball.

+iii.
+On any interference, the ball is dead.

+A LEAGUE is a group of teams organized into a minimum of three teams and a maximum of 9 teams in 12U, 10U and 8U, and 11 teams in 6U age divisions, franchised within a common boundary, who play teams within their division in a pre-arranged schedule under these rules for local league play to determine a league champion in each division.